 For students with a serious interest in Mathematics, Further mathematics A Level provides an opportunity to explore more complex mathematical ideas.
 Students who take this challenging course find it an enjoyable and empowering experience, which offers the exposure to establish themselves as outstanding mathematicians.
 A Level Further Mathematics students applying to study university courses with a mathematical content, often find that they receive lower conditional offers than other students.
 Furthermore, some prestigious universities will only offer places to students with at least an AS Level in Further Mathematics, particularly if they are applying to study Mathematics.

-Mr Pedder BSc The University of Liverpool (Head of Mathematics)
+Mr. Aubrey BSc The University of Liverpool (Head of Mathematics)

-Mrs Wilkinson BSc Edge Hill University (Assistant Head of Mathematics)
+Mrs. Wilkinson BSc Edge Hill University (Assistant Head of Mathematics)